ChameleonCloud/docs/source/technical/reservations.rst

 .. attention::
    To ensure fairness to all users, resource reservations (leases) are limited to a duration of :redbold:`7 days`.
 However, an active lease within :redbold:`48 hours` of its end time can be prolonged by :redbold:`up to 7 days` from the moment of request if resources are available.

-   Chameleon will send an email remainder to you 48 hours before your lease ends.
+   Chameleon will send an email reminder to you 48 hours before your lease ends.
 If your lease duration is less than 48 hours, Chameleon will send you an email right after your lease is created.
 You can :ref:`disable the email notification by using the command line <disable-blazar-notification>`.

 Extending a Lease
 _________________